polyphony-chat/docs/SPECIFICATION.md

 If the verification fails, Bob's client may try to request Alice's public identity key and certificate from Server A (Alice's home server), and try to verify the signature again.
 Should the verification fails again, the message should be treated with extreme caution.

+!!! question "Why does Bob's client not request Alice's public identity key from Server A?"

+    Bob's client could request Alice's public identity key from Server A, instead of Server B. However, this is discouraged, as it

+    - Generates unnecessary load on Server A; Doing it this way distributes the load of public identity key more fairly, as the server that the message was sent on is the one that has to process the public identity key request.
+    - Would expose unnecessary metadata to Server A; Server A does not need to know who exactly Alice is talking to, and when.
+Only Server B, Alice and Bob need to know this information.
+Always requesting the public identity key from Server A might expose this information to Server A.

+    Clients should only use Server A as a fallback for public identity key verification, if Server B does not respond to the request for Alice's public identity key, or if the verification fails with the public identity key from Server B.

 !!! info

     A failed signature verification does not always mean that the message is invalid.
-It may be that the user's identity key has changed, and that Server B has not yet received the new public identity key.
+It may be that the user's identity key has changed, and that Server B has not yet received the new public identity key for some reason.

 #### 7.2.2 Multi-device support